N0RdmannFraN0Rge/IS-213/INSTALLATION.md

 # Installation Instructions

-This is a document that describes how to install the different programs for contributing and how to download the code to be able to run OpenRT.
+This is a document that describes how to install the different programs for contributing and how to download the code to be able to run OpenFB.

+## Prerequisites

+This project requires that you have a website with a connected database.
+You can use any service for this, but we chose to use these:
+* DigitalOcean - Website with Java classes and servlets
+* MySQL - Database used to store data
+* phpMyAdmin - Used to directly administrate/manipulate the database
+All of these services are open source alternatives.

 ## Program Installation